cculianu/secp256k1/README.md

-## Note this is taken from BitcoinABC
+## Note this is taken from Bitcoin-ABC

 [Bitcoin-ABC commit 92628d135f51a0a520f8fc57ad7ab639d8b362f2](https://github.com/Bitcoin-ABC/bitcoin-abc)